klassen-software-solutions/KSSDiff/README.md

 This package is currently available on _macOS_, _iOS_, and _Linux_.
 (Specifically it has been tested on Ubuntu Linux.)

+## What Has Changed In V2

+There are no API changes in V2.
+All that has changed is the dependency on `KSSCore` has been updated to the latest version, which is a non-back-compatible version.
+Hence this library must also bump its version to mark that it is no longer binary back compatible.

 ## Originating Code

 As mentioned above the underlying implementation is largely based on the python3 code of